Techtonica/curriculum/projects/final-project/final-project.md

 The final project is your chance to solidify what you've learned so far by putting concepts into practice with a project you've personally planned and built.
 Choose a project that gives you something to talk about during your job search and ideally involves something you're passionate about.

 ### Goal
-Build a well-scoped, functional application with a few defined features that demonstrate how much you've learned!
+Build a well-scoped, functional application with a few defined features that demonstrates how much you've learned!
 In the end, you should be able to describe the features of your app, demo it, and include a well-documented GitHub repo.

 ### Requirements
 The following items must be utilized for or included in your final project.

 **Tools**
 - [ ] Chrome Developer Tools
-- [ ] VS Code
+- [ ] VSCode
 - [ ] TDD (Jasmine)
 - [ ] Scrum
 - [ ] Terminal